Bhagavad Geeta: Chapter 2, Verses 56–63

 yadā saṁharate cāyaṁ kūrmo’ṅgānīva sarvaśaḥ,

-A person of steady wisdom is described as one who is fully satisfied in the Self; one who lives in equanimity in both joy and sorrow; and one who is unattached to rejoicing and has no hatred for suffering.
+A person of steady wisdom is described as one who is fully satisfied in the Self.
+He lives in equanimity in both joy and sorrow.
+He is unattached to rejoicing and has no hatred for suffering.

-After the previous verses, a question may arise in the student as to how a man can withdraw from conducive and non-conducive experiences.
-Sri Krishna, being the great master is answering that question in this verse.
+Now a question may arise in the mind.
+How can a man withdraw from conducive and non-conducive experiences?
+Shri Krishna, being the great master is answering that question in this verse.

-The moment a tortoise feels that there is a possibility of the slightest danger, it quickly and effortlessly withdraws all its limbs and doesn’t bring them out until there is no sign of trouble.
+The moment a tortoise feels that there is a possibility of the slightest danger, it quickly and effortlessly withdraws all its limbs.
+It doesn’t bring them out until there is no sign of trouble.
 This is done very instinctively and intuitively with utter ease by the tortoise.
-Just like that, the man of perfection when he sees the enchanting sense objects, he pulls into his shell of wisdom and higher experience instinctively and intuitively with ease.
+Just like that, the man of perfection pulls into his shell of wisdom and higher experience instinctively and intuitively with ease when he sees the enchanting sense objects.
 Such a person is well established in a higher state of consciousness.

 Chapter 2, Verse 59